 Dr. Amar Jassani has adopted a skeptical position on the NNMC Bill.

 In an extensive discussion relating to the NNMC Bill, Dr. Amar Jasani, noted doctor, shed some light on the bill and its implications.
 He talked of how the previous regime built an opinion that the medical councils were controlled by corrupt people.
 He opined that the people in the Council were also present in the medical associations.
-Historically, the establishment of councils was a recognition by society of the occupation becoming a profession.
+Historically, the establishments of councils was a recognition by society of the occupation becoming a profession.

 Jasani stated that there was previously 50 years of struggle to get recognition of medical profession as a legally accepted occupation in the UK earlier.
 He questioned why nurses did not have representation in the Indian Council for Medical Research and the paucity of funds for nursing research.
 He highlighted the issue of midwives, talking of how there should be a separate Act or Bill for midwifery, requiring a major political campaign.
 Unless women’s organizations and reproductive health NGOs are taken into the fold, it will be difficult.
 External support will have to be mobilized for getting the bill amended.